 The Bhakti movement germinated from the seeds of Bhakti cult which was sown by some dignified characters during the 6th century in Tamil Nadu

-Moreover, Karaikkal Arnmaiyar has composed 3 memorable works namely, Irattaimanimalai, Arputattiruvantati and Muttatiruppatikankal.
-These songs are considered as the earliest extant Shaivite devotional poems.
+".
+These songs are considered as the earliest extant Shaivite Devotional Poems.
 The poems of Karaikkal Ammaiyar are renowned for their expressions of the writer's devotion to God and the philosophical content.
 Some of his works are particularly devoted to Lord Shiva

-.
-The first three Alvars had also developed celebrated devotional poems in Tamil literature.
-Putattalvar describes his form of prayer as a blissful blend of philosophy and devotion in one of his exceptional devotional hymns.
+The first 3 Alvars had also developed celebrated devotional poems in Tamil literature.
+Puttatalvar describes his form of prayer as a blissful blend of philosophy and devotion in one of his exceptional devotional hymns.
 In one of his poems, he states about the inner light, rather than the outer light.

-Tirunavukkaracar, Nanacampantar and Cuntarar, the 3 Nayanmars, composed eight thousand hymns, which are now known as Tevaram, the body of Tamil devotional songs.
+is the body of Tamil devotional songs.
 Each of the devotional songs in Tevaram is sung along with music and every song is vocalised in a specific pan or metre from the past to the present.
 Tevaram is not only a corpus of devotional poems in Tamil literature but also a treasury of 1,300 years of musical tradition.
-Tirunavukkaracar composed in Tiruttantakam, which was a new metrical composition.
-As Tirunavukkaracar was adept in Tiruttantakam poems, he was lauded as Tantakaventar, the king amongst the composers of Tiruttantakam.
-Tantakarns had the ability to move and melt the hearts of disciples and devotees.